 A new test, based on the reaction speeds of commercial truck drivers, measures drivers' alertness, their ability to react quickly to events.
 When slow, a driver's test time indicates sleepiness.
 This sleepiness, and slow reaction time, is most often caused by a lack of deep, restful sleep.
 Sleep apnea is a major cause of daytime drowsiness.
 Using the test, drivers who are dangerously tired will get the help they need, preventing overly tired truckers from taking to the road, putting the lives of motorists on the line.

-Semi-Truck Crash Prevention is the Key to Saving Lives in Texas
+Semi-Truck Accident Prevention is the Key to Saving Lives in Texas